rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

   - Automation
 ---

  A common technical challenge for developers, operations, and IT security is the management of service account credentials used by applications.
-The need for service accounts exists to authorize different components to communicate and share data.
+Service accounts are needed to authorize different components for communication and sharing data.
 This is true whether the application runs in the cloud or on-premise.
 The problem is that these credentials have the following issues:

 * They are setup one time.
 * They never expire.